wpswings/wallet-system-for-woocommerce/README.txt

 26. Wallet Partial Payment for Subscription Product
 27. Currency Switcher for WooCommerce
 28. Partial and Full Refund to Wallet
-29. Recharge Using Gift Card Coupon
+29. Recharge Using a Gift Card Coupon

 == Changelog ==

+= 2.3.2 - Released on 28 February 2023 =
+* New: We will allow the admin to skip a particular gateway for Wallet cashback.
+* New: Allow admin to send wallet mail through different mail IDs.
+* New: Wallet shortcode to show currency user wallet amount.
+* New: Auto-complete order Status through wallet payment gateway

-= 2.3.2 - Released on 30 January 2023 =
+= 2.3.1 - Released on 30 January 2023 =
-* New: Full refund to wallet or partial payment refund to wallet
+* New: Full refund to the wallet or partial payment refund to the wallet
 * New: Compatible with [**Ultimate Gift Cards for WooCommerce**](https://wordpress.org/plugins/woo-gift-cards-lite/)
 * New: Compatible with [**Gift Cards for WooCommerce Pro**](https://wpswings.com/product/gift-cards-for-woocommerce-pro?utm_source=wpswings-giftcards-pro&utm_medium=wallet-org-page&utm_campaign=giftcards-pro)
 * Fix: Reduced load time for wallet user table